 Given all the outrage, I texted Lewis.
 Here's the extent of our Q&A:

-What do you say to people who think the amendment is dumb?
+What do you say to people who think the change is dumb?

 Lewis: "Uptown is in the process of forging its own unique identity separate from Queen Anne.
 They asked me to put forward a resolution affirming the Uptown name for the neighborhood.
 People are free to call it what they want, but it’s clear Uptowners want that to be the official name."